Beluki/MultiHash/README.md

 Information and error messages are written to stdout and stderr respectively, using the current platform newline format and encoding.

-The output is compatible to that of the coreutils tools and can be checked with them (e.g. `md5sum -c`).
+The actual output (the digests) is always written in UTF-8, both when writing to stdout or to files.
 When using the same `--newline format`, output should be byte by byte identical between platforms.

+The output is compatible to that of the coreutils tools and can be checked with them (e.g. `md5sum -c`).
 MultiHash always reads input in binary mode, prepending an asterisk to the filename (like md5sum) on output.
 It makes no sense to read input as text and md5sum defaulting to text has been a source of problems (e.g. on Cygwin and Windows) in the past.

 The exit status is 0 on success and 1 on errors.
 After an error, MultiHash skips the current file and proceeds with the next one